tarekfoudanojom/Mobile-Base-Arc-/rules/08_state_management_guide.md

 # 🔄 State Management Guide - BaseBloc & ObsValue

-This comprehensive guide explains the complete state management system in the Nojom Flutter application, covering BaseBloc, ObsValue, global Cubits, and when to use each pattern.
+This comprehensive guide explains the complete state management system in Flutter applications, covering BaseBloc, ObsValue, global Cubits, and when to use each pattern.

 ---